Work with a native English speaker with years of writing, editing, and game design experience.

 - Gendered references

 I’m happy to work with your Microsoft Word document or within Google Docs.
-PDF’s must be converted into an editable format before editing can begin, and pictures cannot be edited.
+PDF’s should be converted into an editable format before editing can begin, and text in images cannot be edited.

-By default, I’ll work in ‘Suggestions’ mode on Google Docs or with Track Changes turned on in Microsoft Word.
-I’m also happy to make changes directly in your document, leaving you with a clean document.
+If requested, I’ll work in ‘Suggestions’ mode on Google Docs or with Track Changes turned on in Microsoft Word.
+I’m also happy to make changes directly in your document, or make a fresh copy that’s edited and ready for the next step.
 I also leave comments on what’s unclear or if more information is needed to understand something.